 Dr. Yount is founding director of GROW, an initiative to advance scholarship, leadership, and social change with respect to women’s and girls’ empowerment, the prevention of gender-based violence (GBV), and women’s health.
 In 2016, Dr. Yount received the university-wide Women of Excellence award for Mentoring from the Center for Women at Emory.
-Currently, Dr. Yount serves as an elected member of the Board of Directors for the Population Association of America (2018-2020), an invited member of advisory boards on DfID- and BMGF-funded women’s empowerment and GBV prevention initiatives, and member to the DfID-funded Gender and Adolescence: Global Evidence (GAGE) consortium.
-For GAGE, Dr. Yount is research lead for the impact evaluation of the Room-to-Read Girls’ Education Program in Nuwakot and Tanahun districts of Nepal.
+Dr. Yount has served as an elected member of the Board of Directors for the Population Association of America (2018-2020), an invited member of advisory boards on DfID- and BMGF-funded women’s empowerment and GBV prevention initiatives, and member to the DfID-funded Gender and Adolescence: Global Evidence (GAGE) consortium.
+For GAGE, Dr. Yount is research lead for the impact evaluation of the Room-to-Read Girls’ Education Program in Nepal.

 At Emory, the university faculty have elected Dr. Yount to serve as President of the University Senate and Chair of the University Faculty Council (2015), where she led the initiative to develop formal university-wide tenure and promotion guidelines.
 She has served as a member of Provost-appointed committees to revise university policies on authorship, scholarship, mentorship, and ethics in research; a member of all major graduate scholarship committees for the Laney Graduate School, and Chair of the Social Sciences Sub-committee, University Research Committee, which awards funding for faculty research.
 In 2019, the graduate faculty elected Dr. Yount to serve on the Executive Council of the Laney Graduate School, which advises the Dean on graduate policies, curricular revisions, and new courses and programs (2019-2022).